IWLA

 To the present-day members of the chapter, it may seem that all that has gone before "just happened".
 It didn't.
 The hard work, dedication and belief in the objectives of the IWLA by those early members of the Chapter brought the Chapter to its present point of development.
 The contribution of the time and resource of the present day membership to a like degree will insure that the chapter will move forward in its efforts toward preserving "the purity of waters, the clarity of air and the wise stewardship of the land and its resources…"

 The barn is also available for local events on a rental basis.
-This is a link to the Barn Rental Agreement that must be completed.
+Barn Rentals

 Site Map